ZippingOrc31/redesigned-waddle/README.md

 - Controller virtualization layer is experimental
 - Some UI elements may behave differently on non-Windows systems
 - Macro timing may vary slightly depending on system load
-- Scrollbars are intentionally hidden; mouse wheel is required for scrolling
-- Soundboard latency may vary depending on audio backend
 - Voice control accuracy depends on microphone quality and environment
 - Macro recorder conflicts and causes mouse lag and general sluggishness if two hotkeys are bound to the same action or 2 voice commands are bound to the same action (patch in development)